MarErm27/amazon-sp-api/README.md

 ## Installation

-You can add this library to your project via [JitPack](https://jitpack.io/).
+You can add this library to your project via [JitPack](https://jitpack.io/), which is free for open-source projects.

 ### Maven